cycle/docs/intro/quick-start.md

 ]));
 ```

-You can use ORM now (no annotations is required):
+You can use ORM now:

 ```php
 $user = new User();